Please press here to listen to the homily or download

 To change human mind and temperament are impossible to human; but is possible to God, because He has power to control human mind from inside.

 Today readings want to emphasize God’s power on human mind.
-In the first reading, Ezra reports the event of Cyrus, the Persian king, who was controled by God, gave a decree to release Israelites from their exile, so that they can return to their country and rebuild the Temple of Jerusalem in Judah.
+In the first reading, Ezra reports the event of Cyrus, the Persian king, who was controlled by God, gave a decree to release Israelites from their exile, so that they can return to their country and rebuild the Temple of Jerusalem in Judah.
 Not only that, he also found a mean for them to rebuild it.
 In the Gospel, Jesus teaches his disciples they must live truthfully and set good examples for others to follow because God knows everything that happen in human mind.

 1/ Reading I: The Lord, God of heaven, has given me all nations on earth.

-1.1/ The Lord controlled Cyrus’ mind: The prophet Jeremiah has fortold the time of the Exile is 70 years (Jer 25:12; 29:10).
+1.1/ The Lord controlled Cyrus’ mind: The prophet Jeremiah has foretold the time of the Exile is 70 years (Jer 25:12; 29:10).
 What Cyrus, the Persian king, decreed is to fulfill the Jeremiah’s prophecy before the Exile.
 This shows everything happen in the world are in God’s providence.

 Today Ezra’s report gives us an insight how God controls a human being: He controls human mind.
 He did it by sending His Spirit into Cyrus’ mind to enlighten him and to make him to do what God wants.
 Be enlighten by the Spirit, the king gave a decree to his kingdom as follows: “All the kingdoms of the earth the LORD, the God of heaven, has given to me, and he has also charged me to build him a house in Jerusalem, which is in Judah.”